lucidarch/docs/content/getting-started/micro.md

 Now we'll just fill the tests with corresponding calls and assertions:

-We expect a guest to not be able to submit links since in our Request class `AddLink::authorize()` we require authorization:
+We expect a guest to not be able to submit links since in our Request class `AddLink::authorize()` requires authorization:
 ```php
 public function test_guest_cannot_submit_a_link()
 {